clojurewerkz/spyglass.docs/articles/getting_started.md

  * Clojure and Memcached Server version requirements
  * How to add Spyglass dependency to your project
  * A very brief introduction to Spyglass capabilities
- * Examples of most common Memcached operations with Spyglass
+ * Examples of the most common Memcached operations with Spyglass

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).
 The source is available [on Github](https://github.com/clojurewerkz/spyglass.docs).